QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/ci/index.md

 <div class="row row-cols-md-2 mt-3"><div>

-There are many tools that can be integrated during CI/CD workflows that provides code quality, security reviews, dependencies monitoring...
+There are many tools that can be integrated during CI/CD workflows that provide code quality, security reviews, dependency monitoring...
 Most are paid and free for open-source projects.

 **Code quality, coverage, and reviews**